A campfire is a time-honored tradition of any camping trip.

 For example, if the wind shifts and your fire moves slightly to one side, it could eventually cause a nearby pile of wood to catch on fire if that wood is positioned too close to the fire pit.

 So, the best course of action is to pile up your wood away from your campfire in a sheltered area.

 6. Opt for a small campfire

 While having a huge bonfire might seem like an exciting evening activity, doing so isn’t always safe, particularly in hot, dry environments like Sequoia and Kings Canyon National Parks.

 Regardless of where you are, however, a small campfire is usually the safer choice.
 That’s because it’s much easier to manage a small fire than it is to deal with a huge blaze that can quickly spiral out of control.

 Interestingly enough, used matches are often a cause of major wildfires.
 In fact, a 10-year-old playing with matches started the massive 2007 Buckweed Fire in southern California.
 Therefore, it’s essential that you properly dispose of any used matches while in the great outdoors.

-If you do choose to use matches to start a fire, rather than lighters or other firestarters, be sure to toss the matches into the fire once it’s lit.
-Otherwise, placing a still-hot used match on the grass or on dried leaves could inadvertently start a wildfire.
+Placing a still-hot used match on the grass or on dried leaves could inadvertently start a wildfire.

 Alternatively, you can douse your used matches with water until they’re cold before placing them in the trash bin.
 But, it’s usually easiest to let the matches burn in the fire.